trstlabs/intento/docs/contracts/cosmwasm.md

 1,2,3,4 are similar to develop as in other smart contract platforms.
 Encryption and privacy are enabled by the blockchain, and the developer can carelessly use the benefits of these.
 For 5, automatically executing code, an automated message should be enabled, and this can point to an existing function or to a completely seperate one than that can be executed on by the users of the contract.
-You can name this AutoMsg, or anything else.
-Please refer to the message to be handled as AutoMsg, so people investigating the code are aware of the which part of the code to be run automatically.
+You can name this AutoMessage, or anything else.
+Please refer to the message to be handled as AutoMessage, so people investigating the code are aware of the which part of the code to be run automatically.

 ![Example auto_msg on internal estimation contract](./auto_msg_example.png)
-Above, an example on the AutoMsg pointing to a function on the internal estimation Trustless Contract
+Above, an example on the AutoMessage pointing to a function on the internal estimation Trustless Contract

 ## Differences in contract transactions with standard CosmWasm